Seahawks remember late RB Alex Collins’ ‘great spirit’

-RENTON — Tuesday’s Seahawks training camp practice looked as normal and high-spirited as any other, but for those who knew former Seattle running back Alex Collins, the day was anything but routine.
+RENTON — Tuesday’s training camp practice looked as normal and high-spirited as any other, but for those who knew former Seahawks running back Alex Collins, the day was anything but routine.

 Instead, when they showed up at the VMAC, many of his former teammates talked about Collins and their feelings about him following his death in a Sunday night motorcycle crash in Lauderdale Lakes, Fla.